 - Don’t forget to join the All Souls Con Attendees Facebook group!

 * (51:15) – RECORD SCRATCH!
 "Domain" ...
 "Discuss" – meh, whatever! 😜

 Take 14, The One With the X's and the Y's

 2. Help us out!If you enjoyed this episode, and would like to give us some support, here's what you can do:

 a.
 Tweet about it!
 Click here to tweet about this episode!

 b.
-Subscribe to us: iTunes, Google Play and/or Stitcher & many more places!
+Subscribe to us: Apple Podcasts, Google Play and/or Stitcher & many more places!

 c.
 Rate & leave us a review in iTunes!
 Do it on your phone, or do it on your computer